RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 Tags can have multiple words or include other punctuation marks other than the field's separator (`,` by default).
 Punctuation marks in tags should be escaped with a backslash (`\`).

 {{% alert title="Note" color="warning" %}}
 Before RediSearch 2.6, it was also recommended to escape spaces.
 The reason was that, if a multiword tag included stopwords, a syntax error was returned.
 So tags, like "to be or not to be" needed be escaped as "to\ be\ or\ not\ to\ be".
 For good measure, you also could escape all spaces within tags.
-Starting with RediSearch 2.6, using `DIALECT 2` you can use spaces in a `tag` query, even with stopwords.
+Starting with RediSearch 2.6, using `DIALECT 2` or greater you can use spaces in a `tag` query, even with stopwords.
 {{% /alert %}}

 Notice that multiple tags in the same clause create a union of documents containing either tags.
 To create an intersection of documents containing *all* tags, you should repeat the tag filter several times, for example: